 How Are Holes in Rocks Formed

-The classical process of holes formation is weathering and erosion.
-Different exogenic agents like water, wind, waves, glaciers, and living organisms are in charge of holes formation.
+The classical process of hole formation is weathering and erosion.
+Different exogenic agents like water, wind, waves, glaciers, and living organisms are in charge of hole formation.

 FAQ About Rocks with Holes

 Still did not find the answer to your answers about rocks with holes?
 Find frequently asked questions in the section below: